AndrewWPhillips/HexEdit/HexEdit/Graphics/Readme.txt

 - load the .PNG file into Paint.Net
 - apply the Emboss effect (Effects/Stylize/Emboss) with an angle of -45
 - increase brightness (Adjustments/Brightness+Contrast) so that the background is (192,192,192)
-  - with PDN 1.36 a brightness value of 64 seems to do this
+  - with PDN 1.36 use brightness:44, contrast:32
 - resize the image (Image/Resize) to something appropriate such as a height of 200
 - save as an 8-bit .BMP files called Backgrnd.BMP
 - load into Photoshop Elements and resave with RLE